freer4/GlobalMessaging/README.md

 User adds contact by association with other platforms**
 - Interface sends connection requests to all platforms user is registered with and not already a Connection with

+*scribble:*

+smallest pieces for data, break down as they come in

+maps to/from data for each system

+messages

+standard pieces of data, maps

+Views
+- Merged views
+- separate views

+//future
+- contact presense

+Our application has users
+Interacts with what may or may not be other users of our application

+So person has an identity whether they're a user or not.